Gavial - Gracemere Road – Lawrie Street Upgrade (LSU) project

 - Better active transport

-- Upgrading Lawrie Street from 2 to 4 lanes, between the McLaughlin Street intersection with the Capricorn Highway and John Street.
+- Upgrading Lawrie Street from 2 to 4 lanes, between the McLaughlin Street intersection with the Capricorn Highway to John Street/Russell Street in Gracemere.

 - Construction of a new bridge adjacent to the existing rail overpass (Poddy McDonald Bridge).